istio/istio.io/content/en/docs/tasks/security/authorization/authz-dry-run/index.md

   that the ALLOW and DENY policies are enforced separately in the proxy.
 You should take all the two dry-run results into consideration because a request could be allowed by an ALLOW policy but still rejected by another DENY policy;

-* The dry-run results in the proxy log, metric and tracing are for manual troubleshooting purpose and should not be used as an API because it may change anytime without prior notice;
+* The dry-run results in the proxy log, metric and tracing are for manual troubleshooting purposes and should not be used as an API because it may change anytime without prior notice.

 ## Clean up